-Surface waters and ground waters
+Surface waters and groundwaters

-Harmonising regulations related to erosion and sediment control plan mentioned in 6.1. together with a handbook of best practices (chapter 6.2) are recommended preventing runoffs at construction sites, thus decreasing risk of water pollution.
+Harmonising regulations related to erosion and sediment control plan mentioned in 9.1. together with a handbook of best practices (Chapter 9.2) are recommended preventing runoffs at construction sites, thus decreasing risk of water pollution.

-Large scale water management problems can be solved by involving agricultural fields in water retention as mentioned in 6.1.
+Large scale water management problems can be solved by involving agricultural fields in water retention as mentioned in Chapter 9.1.
 These matters are best solved by joint activities that develop harmonized cross-border water retention and storage strategies together with best practices for and provided by farmers with the support of nature conservation and flood prevention experts.
-In these issues education is vital where stakeholders should relies that regenerative, agro-ecological practices improve soil structure therefore making it able to limit surface runoff.
-Furthermore reconstruction of natural ponds and small reservoirs, construction of weirs for storage in rivers canals and adequate irrigation-drainage systems also should be known to regulate outflow.
+In these issues education is vital where stakeholders should realise that regenerative, agroecological practices improve soil structure therefore making it able to limit surface runoff.
+Furthermore, reconstruction of natural ponds and small reservoirs, construction of weirs for storage in rivers canals and adequate irrigation-drainage systems also should be known to regulate outflow.

-River management also calls for cross-border cooperation where reconstruction of deteriorated river sections and floodplains should be carried out with an eco-system based approach.
-In order to achieve expected outcomes in water management, both countries have to guarantee that no water power plant is planned nor will be granted to be constructed in the future on

-Mura and Drava rivers until further progress has been made to improve hydropower systems/technologies to be more environmentally friendly and to decrease the damage to aquatic ecosystems.
+River management also calls for cross-border cooperation where reconstruction of deteriorated river sections and floodplains should be carried out with an ecosystem-based approach.
+In order to achieve expected outcomes in water management, both countries have to guarantee that no hydropower plant is planned nor will be granted to be constructed in the future on Mura and Drava rivers until further progress has been made to improve existing hydropower systems/technologies to be more environmentally friendly and to decrease the damage to aquatic ecosystems.

-Harmonized regulations are expected to be made regarding wastewater discharges (supporting the development of physical and/or biological treatment of wastewater at touristic facilities across both countries.
+Harmonized regulations are expected to be made regarding wastewater discharge (supporting the development of physical and/or biological treatment of wastewater at touristic facilities across both countries.